qasimmahmood95/Udacity-Data-Programming/README.md

 References used
 -----------------

-I have/ used the following to help me with Python and specifically this project:
+I have used the following to help me with Python and specifically this project:

 - StackOverflow to help me understand how to use ditreader, datetime and strptime, the csv module and also collections - Counter.
 - "Automate the Boring Stuff with Python: Practical Programming for Total Beginners" by Al Sweigart